 Calculating part payments

-This means that until the tenant makes a full payment for the current rent period, the number of days in arrears will be counted from the last paid-to date for a full rent period.
+This means that until the tenant makes full payment for the current rent period, the number of days in arrears will be counted from the last paid-to date for a full rental period.

 Clear as mud?